adielzakaria/backend-coding-challenge/README.md

 ## Mapped routes

-* {/api/trends, GET} : returns a json containing the languages of the 100 most starred repositories from github api since 30 days ago sorted by the total number of repositories it accepts 2 parameters sort & order
+* {/api/trends, GET} : returns a json containing the languages of the 100 most starred repositories from github api since 30 days ago sorted by the total number of repositories
+   .it accepts 2 parameters sort & order
 * {,GET} : the home view

 ## params